UMMS-Biocore/debrowser/README.md

 **A.** Scatter plot, **B.** Volcano plot, **C.** MA plot

-* Please keep in mind that to increace the performance of the generating graph, by default 10% of non-significant(NS) genes are used to generate plots.
-You might show all NS genes by please click **Main Options** button and change Background Data(%) to 100% on the left sidebar.
+* Please keep in mind that to increase the performance of the generating graph, by default 10% of non-significant(NS) genes are used to generate plots.
+You might show all NS genes by please click **Main Options** button and change **Background Data(%)** to 100% on the left sidebar.

 ![*Figure 11.
 Background data*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/example_background_data.png "Figure 11.
 Background Data")